imarranz/data-science-workflow-management/srcsite/02_fundamentals/024_fundamentals_of_data_science.md

 ### R

 <div class="info">
-R is a programming language specifically designed for statistical computing and graphics.
+<b>R</b> is a programming language specifically designed for statistical computing and graphics.
 It is an open-source language that is widely used in data science for tasks such as data cleaning, visualization, and statistical modeling.
 R has a vast library of packages that provide tools for data manipulation, machine learning, and visualization.
 </div>

 One of the key strengths of R is its flexibility and versatility.
 It allows users to easily import and manipulate data from a wide range of sources and provides a wide range of statistical techniques for data analysis.
 R also has an active and supportive community that provides regular updates and new packages for users.